runios1/BikeRental/README.md

 ## Running the Project

 To run the project, you need to start both the client-side (this repo) and server-side ([BikeRentalServer](https://github.com/simonAouiz/BikeRentalServer)) applications.
-For each repository you should run npm install and npm run.
+For each repository you should run npm install and npm start.